Peroxide value: Method

 The base produced in this reaction is taken up by the excess of acetic acid present.
-The iodine liberated is titrated with sodium thiosulphate.

-2S2O3^2- + I2 -> S4O6^2- + 2 I-
+To measure the iodine, a redox titration is performed using sodium thiosulfate.

 The acidic conditions (excess acetic acid) prevents formation of hypoiodite (analogous to hypochlorite), which would interfere with the reaction.

-The indicator used in this reaction is a starch solution where amylose forms a blue to black solution with iodine and is colourless where iodine is titrated.
+A starch indicator solution is used, for which amylose forms a blue to black solution with iodine and is colorless when the iodine is converted to iodide titrated.

-A precaution that should be observed is to add the starch indicator solution only near the end point (the end point is near when fading of the yellowish iodine colour occurs) because at high iodine concentration starch is decomposed to products whose indicator properties are not entirely reversible.

 Taste

 Peroxide values of fresh oils are less than 10 milliequivalents/kg; when the peroxide value is between 30* and 40 milliequivalents/kg, a rancid taste is noticeable.